CtrlSt4rk/opfavx512/README.md

 LibOPF - main path using the original algorithm (with Priority Queue)

-LibOPF-Parallel - main path using an alternative algorithm (a parallel list -
+LibOPF-List - main path using an alternative algorithm (a parallel list -
                   no Priority Queue)

 repo - contains the datasets.
 Note that Susy and Miniboone are NOT present due